By: Marilyn L. Davis

 We engage with paper differently than we do with a screen.
 Most studies conclude that we experience heightened attention when we hold the paper in our hands, actively engaging other senses into the reading experience; therefore, it makes sense to edit in print.

-Many writers print out their final draft to finish their editing.
+Many writers print out their final drafts to finish their editing.
 However, I have a few twists on this editing tip.
 Rather than print out your draft as written, change some of your writing.
 Look how differently the words show in these examples:

 - How is the flow?